 We’ve all dreamed of playing hooky or leaving work early to spend the day relaxing or taking care of things on our never-ending to-do lists.
-Since the line between work and home life has been muddied this year, today is as good a day as any to leave work early.
+Since the line between work and home life has become muddied, today is as good a day as any to leave work early.

-The day (and movement) was coined by The Productivity Pro, Laura Stack, who wrote in her time management book, “Throwing more time at your work isn’t going to save you.
+The day (and movement) was coined by The Productivity Pro Laura Stack, author of “Leave the Office Earlier: The Productivity Pro Shows You How to Do More in Less Time…and Feel Great About It.”
+“Throwing more time at your work isn’t going to save you.
 Working faster and harder is a battle you’ll never win because you will always have more things to do than time to do it.”
 Fast forward ten years and it seems Americans are working more hours than ever.

 No excuses: why we need to leave work early

-A Gallup survey found adults employed full-time in the US work 47 hours per week on average, instead of the standard 40-hour workweek.
-In fact, nearly 4 in 10 report they work at least 50 hours a week.
+A Gallup survey found adults employed full-time in the U.S. work 47 hours per week on average, instead of the standard 40-hour workweek.
+In fact, nearly four in 10 report they work at least 50 hours a week.
 And with the rise of smartphones, laptops, and tablets, work increasingly creeps into traditional “nonworking” hours as well.
-I’m guilty of checking and responding to emails in the evenings, weekends, and even while on vacation, and I’ll bet you are too.
+I’m guilty of checking and responding to emails in the evenings, weekends, and even while on vacation, and I’ll bet you are, too.

 Here’s why you should prioritize leaving work early: